tatarabutton/corne-zmk/README.md

 1. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
 2. [Click the **Actions** tab and make sure the workflow is enabled](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/disabling-and-enabling-a-workflow#enabling-a-workflow).
-3. Make sure the `eyelash_corne` project in [`config/west.yml`](config/west.yml) still works.
-The `boards/arm/eyelash_corne` folder will be downloaded from this URL.
-4. If there is still a `boards/arm/eyelash_corne` folder in your fork, delete it.
-5. Use [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) to remap easier.
+3. Use [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) to remap easier.

 **If you already have a ZMK config repository, [you can add this one as a module instead of forking](https://zmk.dev/docs/features/modules#building-with-modules).**